rkeerti/learning-library/security-library/iam-containers/initialize-environment/initialize-environment.md

 * Verify the Oracle Database
 * Create and Initialize Kubernetes nodes

+### Prerequisites
+This lab assumes you have:
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- You have completed:
+    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Environment Setup

 ## Task 1: Environment Verification

 1. Open a terminal instance and verify that the OIG Database is running.